Quickstart (full stack in Docker)

 5. Seed (optional)

 dev@localhost, override with SEED_EMAIL).
 The seed writes through the runtime role inside a set_config('app.user_id', …) transaction — the same RLS gate the app uses — and is idempotent the append-only way: existing rows (matched by content_hash) are skipped, never deleted.
-Embeddings stay NULL; nothing calls an external API.
+Cached fixture vectors are loaded for seeded memories; the seed itself never calls an external API.

 Sanity check: